MTI Campus Center

 Re-entry of Withdrawn Students

 Student who have withdrawn from enrollment and would lie to re-enroll are required to submit an Application for Admission.
-The student’s academic record and financial standing with MTI will be reviewed prior to acceptance.
-Students who were previously suspended from a program, did not show satisfactory progress in a program, violated MTI policies or state or federal laws, or have an outstanding financial obligation to the MTI may be denied acceptance.
+The student’s academic record and financial standing with Mitchell Tech will be reviewed prior to acceptance.
+Students who were previously suspended from a program, did not show satisfactory progress in a program, violated Mitchell Tech policies or state or federal laws, or have an outstanding financial obligation to the Mitchell Tech may be denied acceptance.
 Re-entry students are subject to being placed on a waiting list if their chosen program is full.

 Withdrawal for Military Activation